-Bart de Vries prepared a breakdown of his stylized scene Desecrated Temple: sculpting and texturing different parts of the temple, establishing color and working on the presentation.
-Read his previous article about a Wild West environment here.
+Bart de Vries prepared a breakdown of his stylized scene: sculpting and texturing different parts of the temple, working on the color and presentation.

 Hey!
 My name is Bart de Vries and I’m a 3D Artist at elite3d.
 Since the last interview where I mentioned that at work I was mainly doing realistic art (Blood & Truth has finally been released!), I’ve had the opportunity to switch to a stylized project!
 I’m quite happy with the change and I get a chance to explore character art as well as environment/props.
 This project has taught me a lot in terms of color shape and different workflows to approach asset creation which I definitely put to use in the Temple environment.

 Concept by Emilie V.F